Ben-Kandel/WF-Stats/README.md

 This is why you can't easily export demo files to a video format - that information simply doesn't exist in the files.
 The qfusion engine takes care of translating demo files to something you can see.
 Demo files don't make sense by themselves.

 **Except**...you can parse some useful information from them.
-You can extract .wdz20 files and look through the resulting files.
+You can extract .wdz20 files and look through the results.
 Each demo contains a file, which you can run the `strings` utility on. `strings` takes in a file and returns printable character sequences.
 We can use this to look at the contents of any demo.
 More information about this is located in the demo-scraper directory.

-**This project is my attempt to provide a way to collate and visualize player statistics.**
+**This project is my attempt to collate and visualize player statistics (specifically, my statistics).**
 *It's also a great way for me to learn front-end technologies :)*

 Sidenote: [Warfork](https://store.steampowered.com/app/671610/Warfork/) is a fork of Warsow.
 There is a lot to talk about here with regards to why it was created and the goals of each game, but I will not go into that here.
 At the time of writing, both games are very similar, and use the same file format for their demos.
 That means the demo-scraper will work on both Warfork **AND** Warsow demos.